weikailin/cs6222/4-gole.md

 However, we want to obtain PRG from *any* OWP or any OWF (without depending on specific assumptions).
 That is unfortunately unclear.

-Fortunately, Goldreich-Levin showed that for any OWF $$f'$$, we can obtain another OWF $$f$$ that we know its hard-core predicate.
+Fortunately, Goldreich-Levin showed that for any OWF (or OWP) $$f'$$, we can obtain another OWF (or OWP) $$f$$ that we know its hard-core predicate.
-The intuition is: given $$f'$$ is hard to invert, in the preimage of $$f(x)$$, there must be at least $$\omega(\log n)$$ bits that are hard to guess (otherwise, a poly-time adv can invert).
+The intuition is: given $$f'$$ is hard to invert, in the preimage of $$f(x)$$, there must be at least $$\omega(\log n)$$ bits that are hard to guess (otherwise, a poly-time adversary can invert).
-Hard-core predicate formalizes those bits.
+The hard-core predicate formalizes those bits.
 Even we do not know which bits are hard, we can sample randomly and hope to obtain 1 bit out of them.